-Buying a home in New York City is not an easy task.
-The high cost of living is prohibitive for most, and the prospect of going before a co-op board is enough to give people nightmares.
-While we can’t make NYC property less expensive, we can make the process seem less daunting.
-We’ve compiled an NYC home buying guide to help get you be primed and ready to purchase the perfect pad.
+Buying a home in New York City is not a task often described as easy.
+The high cost of living can be prohibitive, and the prospect of navigating the co-op process often gives buyers pause.
+While we can’t make NYC property less expensive, we can make the process less daunting.
+We’ve compiled an NYC home buying guide to help get you primed and ready to purchase the perfect pad.

 Gathering your financials

-If you thought renting required an invasive look into your personal finances, be prepared for your mortgage lender to get very into your business as well.
+If you thought renting required an extensive look into your personal finances, be prepared for your mortgage lender to dig into your business as well.
 Since your finances will be under a microscope, you’ll want to make sure they’re in good standing.

 - Determine how much you can afford.
 As a general rule, your mortgage shouldn’t be more than 28% of your gross monthly income.